Checkpoint and journal files are text format files that can be read using most text editors or text tools (grep

 @del@ - Deletes (removes) the record from the database.

-@pv@ - Replaces "@put@" from earlier database revisions.
+@pv@ - 'put value', inserting new data.
+Replaces "@put@" from earlier database revisions.

-@dv@ - Replaces "@del@" from earlier database revisions.
+@dv@ - 'delete value', removing data.
+Replaces "@del@" from earlier database revisions.

 While checkpoints will use one format or the other, there can be some situations where a journal file contains a mix of "@put@","@del@" and "@pv@", @dv@ records, particularly if the user upgraded from a pre-98.1 version without first checkpointing and truncating the journal.